HiroIshikawa/speech2craft/docs/final.md

 ![alt text](https://user-images.githubusercontent.com/1572847/27010005-1bd406dc-4e50-11e7-86b5-5fa687cef0a6.png)

 For each components of the speech2craft pipeline, we have different approaches and these have advantages and disadvantages over each other.
-To implement speech recognizer, we used [SpeechRecognition](https://pypi.python.org/pypi/SpeechRecognition/) and google API through its implementation.
+To implement speech recognizer, we used [SpeechRecognition](https://pypi.python.org/pypi/SpeechRecognition/) and [Google Speech API](https://cloud.google.com/speech/) through its implementation.
 Text parser leverages the [spaCy](https://spacy.io/) library to conduct several parsing tasks.
 For the command handler, to implement several sets of actions including simple one time continuous actions supported by Malmo command interface, we implemented a function to control the agent reacting the states of environment through observations.

 ### Speech Recognition